ChaoKuan-Lin/docs/mkdocs/integrations/python.md

-# MoBagel-python-SDK
+# MoBagel Python SDK
-Use MoBagel-python-SDK to quickly install MoBagel to your device(s).
-MoBagel-python-SDK is an open-source python library that makes it easy to integrate your python application with MoBagel.
+Use MoBagel Python SDK to quickly install MoBagel to your device(s).
+MoBagel Python SDK is an open-source python library that makes it easy to integrate your python application with MoBagel.

 ---